gardener/machine-spec/spec.md

 #### Plugin Bootstrap Example

-* Supervisor -> Plugin: `CMI_ENDPOINT=unix:///path/to/unix/domain/socket.sock`.
+* Supervisor -> Plugin: `CMI_ENDPOINT=tcp://127.0.0.1:8080`.
-* Operator -> CMI-Client: use plugin at endpoint `unix:///path/to/unix/domain/socket.sock`.
+* Operator -> CMI-Client: use plugin at endpoint `tcp://127.0.0.1:8080`.
-* CMI-Client: monitor `/path/to/unix/domain/socket.sock`.
+* CMI-Client: monitor `127.0.0.1:8080`.
-* Plugin: read `CMI_ENDPOINT`, create UNIX socket at specified path, bind and listen.
+* Plugin: read `CMI_ENDPOINT`, create Network socket at specified path, bind and listen.
 * CMI-Client: observe that socket now exists, establish connection.
 * CMI-Client: invoke `GetPluginCapabilities`.

 #### Filesystem

 * Plugins SHALL NOT specify requirements that include or otherwise reference directories and/or files on the root filesystem of the CO.
-* Plugins SHALL NOT create additional files or directories adjacent to the UNIX socket specified by `CMI_ENDPOINT`; violations of this requirement constitute "abuse".
+* Plugins SHALL NOT create additional files or directories adjacent to the Network socket specified by `CMI_ENDPOINT`; violations of this requirement constitute "abuse".
-  * The Plugin Supervisor is the ultimate authority of the directory in which the UNIX socket endpoint is created and MAY enforce policies to prevent and/or mitigate abuse of the directory by Plugins.
+  * The Plugin Supervisor is the ultimate authority of the directory in which the Network socket endpoint is created and MAY enforce policies to prevent and/or mitigate abuse of the directory by Plugins.

 ### Supervised Lifecycle Management